tom-byrn/Block-2-Project/README.md

 Feel free to share feedback or contribute to the project by creating pull requests or submitting issues. 💬🤝

 ### Contact
-For any queries or suggestions, please reach out to the project maintainer. 📧
+For any queries or suggestions, please reach out. 📧